Senior Vice President and Publishing Director, Roaring Brook Press, Farrar Straus Giroux Books for Young Readers, First Second Books

 Looking for: books that educate and inspire, substantive nonfiction, interactive formats, books that utilize innovative pedagogy and the power of play

 firstname.lastname@example.org .
 646-307-5205

 Works on: Books kids can use as tools to explore, expand, and create their own worlds, whether that’s a board book that helps babies learn a new lesson, a craft book that teaches readers a new skill, or definitive and interactive nonfiction that introduces a new concept (or a new take on an old concept).

 Looking for: New formats, new voices, and new takes on nonfiction favorites (and soon to be favorites!) for kids 0-14.

 email@example.com .
 646-307-5465

-Works on: Picture books, middle grade, young adult, and nonfiction.
+Works on: Picture books, middle grade, young adult, graphic novels, and nonfiction.